louisgrif/lousweeper/README.md

-## Lousweeper
-# Made with React
+# Lousweeper - React
 This is a work-in-progress personal project intended to mimic the game minesweeper.
-Aside from the idea, all code is original and no tutorials are being used in the making of it.
+Aside from using create-react-app, all code is as original it can be, and no tutorials have been used in its making.